Zainakay/crime-analytics-dashboard/README.md

 ## 🚀 How to Run
 1. Open the project in RStudio
 2. Run the `DashboardPolice.R` file
-3. Launch the Shiny app
+3. Launch the Shiny application

 ---